All Episodes

 So let me ask you this.

-You know, five million users is awesome, and I congratulate you on that.
+And I congratulate you on that.

-That's that's that's a serious accomplishment.
+That's a serious accomplishment.

-Uh, but it uh it's it's a matter of time.
+But it's a matter of time.

-It's a matter of when not if uh that becomes a broader conflict, and I'm sure we'll end up in several places being the tip of the spear for some of these legal challenges to continue to fight for people's speech freedoms, even if they're not fighting for them themselves.
+And I'm sure we'll end up in several places being the tip of the spear for some of these legal challenges to continue to fight for people's speech freedoms, even if they're not fighting for them themselves.

 I've been an Apple user since I was a little kid.

-Uh over and over again, he was just such an innovator, such a leader.
+He was just such an innovator, such a leader.

 And I've studied his work.

-And the reason I bring him up is because you know, he was famously fired from his own company in the 80s because he was trying to invest money in innovating new products and they wanted to continue to invest in the Apple II, which had been their bestseller, and ultimately the board overruled him.
+And the reason I bring him up is because, you know, he was famously fired from his own company in the 80s because he was trying to invest money and innovating new products and they wanted to continue to invest in the Apple II, which had been their bestseller.

 Well, I think because this isn't just purely a business, but it's also a passion project, I think, for everybody involved.

-And so whether it be the board members, whether it be our investors, we have two international investment funds uh that are our initial investors for the platform, everybody is very much bought into the free speech aspect and even more specific about how we need to use this free speech aspect to bring freedom and democracy around the world, how we want to take on and ultimately take down the CCP uh, for example.
+Everybody is very much bought into the free speech aspect and even more specific about how we need to use this free speech aspect to bring freedom and democracy around the world, how we want to take on and ultimately take down the CCP, for example.

 And so everyone's really bought in on this mission.